QARANC.co.uk British Legion Poppy Appeal

 » BMH Malta

-Love stories of the First World War of British nurses and soldiers
+Love stories of the First and Second World War of British nurses military doctors and soldiers and later army years

 Despite the horrors and hardships of war love blossomed between the QAIMNS (Queen Alexandra's Imperial Military Nursing Service) nurses and soldiers of the British Army.
 Many QAs fell in love with their patients and soldiers who worked at the hospitals or Field Dressing Stations.